Shahrazad Ali: Book reviews

 Stories about the book appeared in the Los Angeles Times, The New York Times, The Washington Post, Newsday, and Newsweek.
-Ali appeared on Tony Brown's Journal, the Sally Jessy Raphaël Show, The Phil Donahue Show, Oprah Winfrey, and Geraldo TV programs—and was parodied on In Living Color.
+Ali appeared on Tony Brown's Journal, the Sally Jessy Raphaël Show, The Phil Donahue Show, and Geraldo TV programs—and was parodied on In Living Color.
 The book reportedly brought black bookstores new business, while other black bookstores banned it.
 It also provoked a book of essays (called Confusion by Any Other Name) that explored the negative impact of The Blackman's Guide.

 A sample passage of her book, amongst others quoted in the media, describes African American women referred to as the "Blackwoman", using the parlance of the Nation of Islam stating:

 Ali stated, "I wrote the book because black women in America have been protected and insulated against certain kinds of criticism and examination."
-Critics complained that book offered no factual data to substantiate her views or information about how she came to her conclusions and was essentially as a vanity-press product that would have been ignored by black people and others had it not been for the media attention its novelty and outrageousness created.
+Critics complained that book offered no factual data to substantiate her views or information about how she came to her conclusions and was essentially a vanity press product that would have been ignored by black people and others had it not been for the media attention its novelty and outrageousness created.
 Kimberlé Crenshaw has argued that Ali's views mirror a claim made by several commentators and public figures that many social problems in African-American communities are caused by "the breakdown of patriarchal family values", including William Raspberry, George Will, Daniel Patrick Moynihan in his report The Negro Family and Bill Moyers.